Or call: 800.427.4124

 In 1915 the Northern Pacific Railway (NP) bought 33 new First Class Coaches from the Pullman Company.
 These cars, numbers 1200 through 1232, were put into service on the Northern Pacific's premiere trains, the North Coast Limited and the Northern Pacific Express/Atlantic Express.
 The new cars were around 83 feet long and were built entirely out of steel.
 An all steel car offered significant improvements in safety to rail travelers.
 Wood cars were more likely to break up, burn, or be telescoped in an accident.
 The trade-off was that these newly built steel cars were heavy.
 Each weighed about 141,100 pounds and rode on six-wheel trucks.
 Other amenities of the newly built cars included electric lights, steam heat, and arched windows.
 Originally, a single car contained seating for up to eighty four passengers.

 In 1935, after 20 years of service that included the heavy traffic loads of World War I, the railroad began rebuilding the cars.
 The United States was in the middle of the Great Depression, and passenger traffic was down significantly from 20 years earlier.
 Competition among the railroads was great, each trying to outdo the others to attract a larger number of travelers.
 In order to remain competitive, the NP decided to install better seats, to give the passengers more room, and more significantly, to add air conditioning equipment.
 This was the general state of the cars in 1960, when the Denver and Rio Grande Western Railroad purchased eight of these cars for its Ski Train service from Denver to Winter Park.
 NP 1214, 1217, 1225, 1227, 1216, 1213,1210, and 1218 became D&RGW 1011-1018.
 In 1987, the Denver Ski Train began looking to update their train with modern lightweight cars.
-Around same time, the Wine Train began searching for vintage heavyweight cars.
-They contacted the Denver and Rio Grande, and was able to purchase 1011-1018.
+Around the same time, the Wine Train began searching for vintage heavyweight cars.
+They contacted the Denver and Rio Grande, and were able to purchase 1011-1018.
 Today, we have 6 of the Denver and Rio Grande cars on our consist.
 1011 is the Cabernet Sauvignon Lounge Car, 1013 is the Silverado Dining Car, 1014 is the Zinfandel Dessert and Wine Tasting Car, 1015 is the Le Petite Gourmet Dining Car, 1017 is the Merlot Dessert Car and 1018 is the Chardonnay Lounge Car.

 The Napa Valley Wine Train began an extensive restoration project to restore and recreate the cars.
 Using the Orient Express, Andalusian Express, and other luxury railroads as a model, the train was furnished with Honduran mahogany paneling, brass accents, etched glass partitions, and velveteen fabric armchairs.
 Great effort was exerted to ensure that the interior of the railcars evoked the spirit of luxury rail travel at the beginning of the twentieth century.